CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

 ### Creating a New Cog

-Cogs are modular components of the bot that group related commands and listeners into a single class.
+Cogs are modular components of TeX-Bot that group related commands and listeners into a single class.
 To create a new cog, follow these steps:

 1. **Create the Cog File**
-   - Navigate to the `cogs` folder.
+   - Navigate to the `cogs/` directory.
    - Create a new Python file with a name that reflects the purpose of the cog (e.g., `example_cog.py`).

 2. **Define the Cog Class**